ElaWajdzik/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ````

 #### Steps:
-- I use **COUNT** to calculate the number of orders for each dish.
+- Use **COUNT** to calculate the number of orders for each dish.
-- I ordered the results in descending order using **ORDER BY** with parameter **DESC** to find which item was the most frequently purchased.
+- Order the results in descending order using **ORDER BY** with parameter **DESC** to find which item was the most frequently purchased.

 #### Result:
 | product_name | number_of_orders |